idem-lab/epi-simulation/README.md

 allowing researchers and public health officials to quickly generate insights and inform decision-making.

 # Installation
-The development version of animbook can be installed from GitHub with:
+The development version of epi-simulation can be installed from GitHub with:

 ```{r}
 install.packages("devtools")